hireupau/mobile-assessment/README.md

-# Frontend-assessment - Searchable Select List
+# Mobile-assessment - Searchable Select List

 ## Overview
 We'd like you to create a searchable select list that retrieves Marvel characters from our Superhero API.